 The extra costs can show up from hidden costs such as a gift-wrapping fee (mentioned only during checkout) or taxes.
-Still, in most cases, it’s the shipping costs that make people abandon the cart.
-Because this is usually added at the end of the checkout process, it can have a rather large impact on buyers.
+Still, in most cases, the shipping costs make people abandon the cart.
+Because this is usually added at the end of the checkout process, it can greatly impact buyers.

 - Mention the cost of transport from the very beginning to reduce the impact;

 - If you have the possibility, offer free shipping.
-If you can’t afford to support the shipping cost for every order, set a limit under which the customer has to pay for shipping (some online stores set the limit to $50, $75, and even $100).
-Furthermore, you can offer free shipping for holiday shopping or for Valentines, depending on the type of products you sell.
+However, if you can’t afford to support the shipping cost for every order, set a limit the customer has to pay for shipping (some online stores set the limit to $50, $75, and even $100).
+Furthermore, you can offer free shipping for holiday shopping or Valentine’s, depending on the type of products you sell.

 - For inspiration, check out this case study on how free shipping lifted sales by 20% and learn more about the impact of free shipping on conversion rates and cart sizes.

-Overall, the solution is to be transparent with your pricing policy and try to eliminate as much of the extra costs as possible.
+Overall, the solution is to be transparent with your pricing policy and eliminate as many extra costs as possible.
 It’s better to include everything in the price of the product than to have extra costs piling up at the end of the checkout process.

 A New User Account (37%)

-So, if you make it terribly complicated from the beginning, they’ll happily spend those 5 minutes looking at your competitors’ site.
+So, if you make it complicated from the beginning, they’ll happily spend those 5 minutes looking at your competitors’ sites.

 In this case, the possible solution seems rather simple: a simplified checkout.
-The so-called “guest checkout” has been called the most important factor for increasing shopping cart conversion rates by more than 48% of online retailers.
-A simplified form of checkout page (i.e. single-page checkout) is another possible solution that proved useful in this A/B test for Official Vancouver 2010 Olympic Store that increased conversion rates by 21.8%.
+Furthermore, the so-called “guest checkout” has been the most important factor in increasing shopping cart conversion rates by more than 48% of online retailers.
+Therefore, a simplified form of the checkout page (i.e., single-page checkout) is another possible solution that proved useful in this A/B test for the Official Vancouver 2010 Olympic Store, increasing conversion rates by 21.8%.

 Isn’t it what we’ve been looking for?

 Well, it depends.
-If we dig deeper, we may find information about cases when multi-page checkout converted 38% better in comparison to a single page.
+If we dig deeper, we may find information about cases when multi-page checkout converted 38% better than a single page.